-Apart from learning the language and the culture however, it is crucial, if you are going to stay here, that you understand the Dutch school system.
-Here’s a guide, from one parent to another, to help you navigate the Dutch education system and shed some light on the baffling jargon and cryptic abbreviations you will be faced with.
+So, here’s a guide, from one parent to another, to help you navigate the Dutch education system and shed some light on the baffling jargon and cryptic abbreviations you’ll no doubt be faced with.

 Early or late pupil?

-Although the compulsory age for school attendance in the Netherlands is 5, almost everyone starts their child at basisschool (elementary school) as soon as possible after her 4th birthday.
-In the first two years, kleuters (4 and 5 year-olds) are guided through a gradual transition from learning-by-playing to learning to read and write.
+Although the compulsory age for school attendance in the Netherlands is five, almost everyone starts their child at basisschool (elementary school) as soon as possible after their fourth birthday.
+In the first two years, kleuters (four and five-year-olds) are guided through a gradual transition from learning-by-playing to learning to read and write.

-In practice this means that some children (those born in the summer or autumn) have a full two years at school before they go into group 3 (the ‘late’ pupils).
-Those born in the winter or spring months, on the other hand, are promoted to group 3 well before they turn 6 (and consequently called the ‘early’ pupils).
-Naturally early or late has nothing to do with your child’s level of intelligence, nor what time she gets to school in the morning, though parents have been known to subconsciously puff up with pride when they announce their child is an ‘early pupil’.
+Naturally early or late has nothing to do with your child’s level of intelligence, nor what time they get to school in the morning, though parents have been known to subconsciously puff up with pride when they announce their child is an “early pupil.”

-Actual learning begins in the 3rd year.
-Depending on the school, subjects like natural science, geography, history and even English are taught, often in the form of across-the-board projects that relate to the children’s everyday lives.
-The main focus, however, is on reading, writing and maths (math is ‘wiskunde’ but at first it’s just called ‘rekenen’).
+Actual learning begins in the third year.
+Depending on the school, subjects like natural science, geography, history, and even English are taught, often in the form of across-the-board projects that relate to the children’s everyday lives.
+The main focus, however, is on reading, writing, and maths (math is wiskunde in Dutch but at first it’s just called rekenen).

-Dutch schools don’t provide school lunches, instead every child brings his own fruithapje (fruit snack) and broodtrommel (sandwich box).
-The school year is divided into handle-able chunks of about 6 weeks, separated by a week off, and 6 weeks off in the summer.
+Dutch schools don’t provide school lunches, instead, younger children bring their own fruithapje (fruit snack) and broodtrommel (sandwich box).
+The school year is divided into handle-able chunks of about six weeks, separated by a week off, and then six weeks of summer holiday.
 Your child will have a spring break, a May break, a summer break, an autumn break and a Christmas break (two weeks).
 In order to avoid overcrowding of holiday destinations and traffic jams, school holidays in the North, South and middle of the country are staggered.

 Nit mothers and reading fathers

-If the school is not within walking distance from home, children in the Netherlands cycle to school.
-Younger children are transported in a bakfiets (bike with box in front) until they are about 6 or 7 and old enough to cycle themselves.
+If the school isn’t within walking distance from home, children in the Netherlands cycle to school.
+Younger children are transported in a bakfiets (a bike with a box in front) until they are about six or seven and old enough to cycle themselves.

 Many elementary schools enlist parents’ help: don’t be surprised if you encounter a luizenmoeder (nit mother) combing through your child’s hair in the morning looking for nits, or a leesvader (reading father) giving some extra attention to your slow reader.

-Of course not all these options may be available in your area.
-In the big cities the scarcity of places at the most popular schools means that your child might get uitgeloot (voted/balloted out) from the school she wants to go to and have to settle for her second or even third choice.
+Of course, not all these options may be available in your area.
+In the big cities, the scarcity of places at the most popular schools means that your child might get uitgeloot (voted/balloted out) from the school they want to go to and have to settle for her second or even third choice.
 This is a real problem, especially in Amsterdam.

-Schools are well-funded and monitored through a quality assurance system.
-If they are not doing well there is a government body that will come in and assist them.
+Generally, Dutch schools are well-funded and monitored through a quality assurance system.
+If they aren’t doing well there is a government body that will come in and assist them.

 Bridging the gap

-Once your child has survived all this cito-stress and enrolled at a school that is within reasonable cycling range – he or she becomes a brugpieper.
-This is what the Dutch call a pupil in the first (and sometimes second) year of secondary school, or brugklas.
+Once your child has survived all this cito-stress and is enrolled in a school that’s within reasonable cycling range, they become a brugpieper: This is what the Dutch call a pupil in the first (and sometimes second) year of secondary school, also called brugklas.

-For VMBO-pupils there are 4 different directions, varying from the very practical (learning a trade) to a more theoretical training.
-After 4 years the pupil can continue his education at an MBO-school (secondary vocational education).
+For VMBO-pupils there are four different directions, varying from the very practical (learning a trade) to more theoretical training.
+After four years the pupil can continue their education at an MBO-school (secondary vocational education).

 Dutch school system: equal chances